 The benefit is allocated to the same person in the household who is receiving the maternity benefit to avoid that social tax paid by the state on behalf of the person in the maternity leave is counted twice.
 If there is no one receiving maternity benefit it is assigned to the head of unit.
-As on September 2019, the childcare allowance is gradually abolishing, but the allowance will be paid to all who have been granted the allowance earlier (until 31.08.2024 the latest).
+As of September 2019, the childcare allowance is gradually abolishing, but the allowance will be paid to all who have been granted the allowance earlier (until 31.08.2024 the latest).
 In order to differentiate between those who continue to receive benefit and those whose benefit ends, children are differentiated according to their age.

-2.5.10 Parent's allowance for families with 7 or more children (bcclg\ee)
+2.5.10 Parent's allowance for families with many children (bcclg_ee)